 Kemmerer water samples are collected from different depths of the lake by using a Kemmerer device which makes it possible to obtain a sample of water from specific depths.
-Kemmerer samples were collected from the West Basin of Lac La Biche Lake on July 3, 2017 from depths of 3 m, 6 m, 9 m, 12 m, 15 m, and 18 m; and on August 28, 2017 from depths of 3 m, 6 m, 9 m, 12 m, 15 m, 18 m and 21 m.
+Kemmerer water samples were collected from the West Basin of Lac La Biche Lake on April 5 and August 15, 2018; from depths of 3 m, 6 m, 9 m, 12 m, 15 m, and 18 m.
 The analytical results of total nitrogen in these samples are presented in Figure 6.
-The results indicated that total nitrogen in West Basin did not exceed the regulatory guidelines with the exception of samples obtained from 3 m and 6 m on August 28.

-The average total nitrogen from all Kemmerer samples is 0.77 mg/L. The results from the Kemmerer sampling resulted in the same trophic state classification as the composite samples which is Eutrophic (high productivity, nutrients, and algae growth) based on total nitrogen.
+The average total nitrogen from all Kemmerer samples is 0.81 mg/L. The results from the Kemmerer sampling resulted in the same trophic state classification as the composite samples which is Eutrophic (high productivity, nutrients, and algae growth) based on total nitrogen.